verilator/verilator/docs/guide/languages.rst

   per object for random stability of $urandom/$urandom_range.

 $readmemb, $readmemh
   Read memory commands are supported.
-Note Verilator and the Verilog specification does not include support for readmem to multi-dimensional arrays.
+Verilator and the Verilog specification do not include support for readmem to multi-dimensional arrays.

 $test$plusargs, $value$plusargs